Christopher Evans (outlaw): George Sontag's confession

-John told George that he had been all over the West, but didn't say much else.
+John told George that he had been all over the West, but did not say much else.
 After he had been home a few days, John went to George's shop, where they could be alone together.
 After asking a lot of questions, John finally asked George if they could go fishing together at Lake Washington.
 George agreed, and after they pulled their boat about a quarter mile from shore, John laid back on his seat and watched George work the lines.
 "Been railroading have you, kid," he began.
 "So have I, some.
 But I got hurt awhile back and was laid off.
 What do you think they told me, when I went to the superintendent's office and asked for some light work until I could get well.
 They told me they weren't employing cripples.
 After I had been hurt on their own road too!
 What do you think of that?"

 George told him it looked pretty low down.
 "It sure did," John retorted, "But I'm getting even".
 John then went on to tell George what had happened during the last few years since he had been away.
 Shortly after being laid off by the railroad, John met a man named Chris Evans, who asked him to go to work leveling land.
 He agreed and went with him to a ranch near Visalia, California.
 Out there, working together, they talked about John's injury until one day Chris said: "There's just one thing to do---rob a train and get even.”

 According to George's testimony, John then told George about how Chris and him had robbed a couple of trains in California.
 After John had been home for about five weeks, he received a letter from Chris asking him to return to California.
 He told his family he had to go away and one night disappeared without telling anyone.
 Ten days later George read in the papers about the Ceres robbery.
 John returned to Mankato the following week and told George the details of the Ceres robbery and how it had been easily accomplished.

 During that fall, when George's paint business got slow, John asked him what he knew about trains carrying money.
 George had railroaded in the area for twelve years and John knew he had some inside information.
 George told him there was the No. 3 on the Chicago, Milwaukee & St. Paul and that it carried a big shipment out of Chicago at 11PM every Wednesday night with enough money to retire for life.

 John studied George for a moment, then suggested that George go in on the robbery with him, that he would never be able to retire slinging paint.
 Before agreeing to the arrangement, George told his brother that he had to think it over.